 How To Heal After Being Cheated On And Stay Together?

-Another important question to address when you decide to forgive and stay together is – can a relationship go back to normal after cheating?
+An important question to address when you decide to forgive and stay together is: can a relationship go back to normal after cheating?
 That depends solely on your equation with your partner.
-Some couples manage to restore the old balance in their relationship over time, while others find a new normal.
-Either way, the relationship can survive and last.
+Some couples manage to restore the old balance in their relationship over time, others find a new normal, while some keep feeling tormented by the affair long after it has ended.

+Irrespective of how a couple handles this setback, the relationship can survive and last, and staying after infidelity, is indeed a possibility.
 Here are 7 tips on how to rebuild a relationship cheating that will help you on this long road to recovery:

 Once you have discovered the infidelity, the non-cheating partner must lay bare their grievances.
 It is perfectly all right if this declaration is emotionally raw and unsparing.
 You must let out all the grief and hurt you’re experiencing.
-That’s the only way you can begin to heal after being cheating on.
-The cheating partner must create an atmosphere where the other feels comfortable exhibiting their emotional vulnerabilities.
+If you’re wondering how to get over being cheated on because you do not want to lose what you have with your partner, this is your answer.

-Often times, it is assumed that the non-cheating partner is the only one going through pain and agony.
-However, in almost all instances of infidelity, the adulterous partner too is dealing with a heartache of their own.
+Often it is assumed that the non-cheating partner is the only one going through pain and agony.
+However, in almost all instances of infidelity, the adulterous partner is dealing with a heartache of their own.
 One that stems from cheating guilt and hopelessness about the future of the relationship.

 3. Writing a heartfelt apology helps

 The adulterer has heard their partner’s honest, raw and emotional declaration about how this incident has impacted them.
 It’s only fair that they get a chance to put their side of the story out there.
 However, when emotions are raw and tempers soaring, it can be difficult for the non-cheating partner to objectively hear out the adulterer.
-Blame and accusations usually follow.
+Blame shifting and accusations usually follow.

-Penning down an apology can help.
+In that case, penning down an apology can help.
 Use this opportunity to tell your partner how you feel in the aftermath of infidelity.
 Writing gives one a better chance to articulate these complex emotions.
 At the same time, the partner who has been cheated on gets a chance to process this account in a more calm and collected frame of mind.

 4. Don’t hurry into forgiveness if you want to stay together after cheating